nicholas-long/environment/zet/20231122214039/README.md

-# things i should blog about
+# stuff i should blog about

 - [20231007033903](/zet/20231007033903/README.md) script to extract text from every second of youtube video frames
 - [20231121064457](/zet/20231121064457/README.md) merge note functionality for zkvr